Sunday, 29 November 2009

 2) Pompeii by Robert Harris - Robert Harris takes the actual event of the destruction of Pompeii and weaves historical facts with a fictional story.

 3) The Vanishing Act Of Esme Lennox by Maggie O' Farrell.
 This is the story of a daughter put into an asylum purely because she didn't see eye to eye with her mother.
+4) Dress Circle by Laurie Graham.
+My friend Fiona lent me this one.
+She said it was hilarious and I could do with a light hearted book at the moment.

 5) The Haunting by Margaret Mahy - after reading Ana's review on Things That Mean A Lot, I was desperate to get my hands on this one and managed to book mooch it.